zeittresor/timedviewer/README.md

 Source: https://github.com/zeittresor/timedviewer

 Requirements: Make sure you have installed the additional python library "PyGame" using "pip install pygame".
-Start it using "py timedviewer.py" using console or as a shortcut with parameter "timedviewer.py -gui" for the graphical interface mode.
+Start the script using "py timedviewer.py".